Loading...

 How to consume Boiled Egg, Upma without glucose spikes

-Add a side of non-starchy vegetables like spinach or kale to your meal.
-These can help slow down the absorption of glucose.
+Add a side of non-starchy vegetables, such as spinach or broccoli, to your meal.
+These can help slow down the absorption of carbohydrates.

 Stay Hydrated